What You Can Do

 Creating a sustainable environment at Widener goes well beyond increasing our recycling efforts.
-Students, faculty and staff also need to be more aware of how to conserve resources like electricity and water.
+Here are things you can do to conserve resources like electricity, fuel, and water.

 - Unplug energy draining equipment, like coffee pots and laptop chargers, when not in use.